BOULDER.

 The Experience: For the absolute best panoramic view of the Flatirons without a major climb, this is your spot.
 The wide, rolling trails south of town are perfect for a sunset walk, a winter hike when other trails are icy, or for helping visitors acclimate.
 It’s maximum scenic payoff for minimal effort.

-Parking & Fees: Know the jurisdiction.
-City of Boulder (OSMP) trailheads like Chautauqua and South Mesa require a $5 daily fee for cars not registered in Boulder County.
-Boulder County parks like Betasso Preserve are free.
-Eldorado Canyon requires a $10 daily State Parks pass.
-Don’t get caught off guard.
+Parking & Fees: Don’t get caught off guard!
+City of Boulder (OSMP) trailheads (like Chautauqua and South Mesa) charge a $5 daily fee for out-of-county cars.
+Boulder County trailheads like Betasso Preserve are free.
+Eldorado Canyon requires a State Parks pass.

 Dog Regulations: Boulder is a dog’s paradise, but off-leash hiking is a privilege that requires certification.
 The Voice and Sight Tag Program allows registered dogs to be off-leash on designated trails.
 It’s a strict standard.
 If your dog doesn’t have perfect recall, keep them on a leash.
 Trails like the main Chautauqua Trail and the steep side of Mount Sanitas are always on-leash, no exceptions.